 Leigh Anne Fake has been ringing handbells in church since 1999.
 She was born, raised and continues to live in Seaford.
 Leigh Anne is a high school counselor.
 She earned a BS degree from Salisbury University and a Masters in Education from Wilmington University.

 David Mangler began reading music and playing musical instruments at the age of 5.
 He has played a variety of brass and woodwinds throughout elementary and high school years and was a church organist during high school.
-He is a retired Navy Nurse Corps Officer.
-He first rang with the handbell choir of the Metropolitan Community Church while stationed in Washington, DC.
+He is a retired Navy Nurse Corps Officer who has lived in Lewes for the past 30 years.
+He first rang with Capital Ringers during the 2018 winter concert season.

 Harriet Marisa attended a Capital Ringers Orientation in January 2020 and decided to try ringing for the first time.
 She joined the Bay2 Bay group for beginning to intermediate ringers, and joined Capital Ringers in January 2021.
 She took nine years of piano lessons.
 She is the organization’s Administrative Support Team Leader.

-Judy Moore has been involved with handbell choirs, ensembles and festivals for more than 50 years and is a member of the Handbell Musicians of America.
+Judy Moore has been involved with handbell choirs, ensembles and festivals for over 50 years and is a member of the Handbell Musicians of America.
 She earned her Master of Music degree from Westminster Choir College in Princeton, NJ.
-Judy is retired from conducting the Delaware Choral Society and as Director of Music Ministry at Epworth United Methodist Church in Rehoboth Beach, Delaware.
+Judy is retired from conducting the Delaware Choral Society and as Director of Music Ministry at Epworth United Methodist Church in Rehoboth Beach.
 She is currently conducting Bay2Bay Ringers for Capital Ringers.

 Judy Peterson rang handbells at her church in Frederick, Md., for 10 years before relocating to Millsboro.
 She attended a Capital Ringers Christmas concert at Milton Theater and was excited to join Capital Ringers in 2019.
 Judy has played the flute and piano.
 She is the Member Support Team Leader for Capital Ringers.
 In her spare time she enjoys her 7 grandchildren, kayaking, pickleball and traveling.